Eastmoor Academy

-In the 1960s, frequent performers at Eastmoor included Mexican virtuoso solo trumpeter, Rafael Méndez, and the incomparable American Jazz trumpeter, Doc Severinsen.
+In the 1960s, frequent performers at Eastmoor included Mexican virtuoso solo trumpeter, Rafael Méndez, and the American jazz trumpeter, Doc Severinsen.
 During the eighties, the school was a frequent stop for high-profile speakers in the civil rights movement such as Coretta Scott King.

 The movie Speak starring Kristen Stewart was filmed at Eastmoor in 2003.

 In 2008, the Eastmoor football team went 13–2, eventually losing in the Division 3 State Championship Game to the Aurora Greenmen, 21–10.